WeiWANG0608/Active8/README.md

 In wifimesh2.cc
-Now the code can work, however the simulation result seems not normal.
+Now the code can work, however the simulation result seems ok.
-There is a big decrease of throught between arrival rate (constant random value) 20 packets/s and 30 packets/s.
+Need to add poisson process of packet size.